 - Lemon zest and chopped parsley to serve

-Spread the cauliflower mixture into the pre-baked walnut crust and arrange the remaining cauliflower florets on top
+- Spread the cauliflower mixture into the cooked and cooled pie crust and arrange the remaining cauliflower florets on top